 In addition to the staked claims, the Company has an option to earn a 100% ownership in nine Alaska state mineral claims.
 Underlying these optioned claims, placer-related auger sampling has recovered natural coarse gold hosted in iron and/or manganese oxide, visible gold hosted in quartz veins, arsenopyrite, cinnabar and delicate free gold grains from concentrates in the lower McCord Creek drainage.
-Under the terms of a letter agreement with the optionors on the nine claims, Endurance can earn a 100% interest in the property by completing a total of US\$50,000 in exploration expenditures and making US\$40,000 (US\$2,000 paid) in cash payments by December 31, 2024.
+Under the terms of a letter agreement with the optionors on the nine claims, Endurance can earn a 100% interest in the property by completing a total of US\$50,000 in exploration expenditures and making US\$40,000 (US\$4,000 paid to date) in cash payments by December 31, 2024.
 An additional bonus cash payment of US\$20,000 is payable if the Company wishes to exercise the option earlier than October 1, 2024.
 The option is subject to a 2% NSR interest, one-half of which can be purchased by the Company at any time for US\$20,000.

 The Company completed a minor program of orientation soil sampling at Lower McCord creek in 2018.
-The Company is currently completing a modest summer 2019 exploration program including analysis of both soil and placer type auger samples collected this past winter.
+In 2019, the Company completed the analysis of these 2018 soil samples.
+A 2020 program of auger drilling is currently being planned as weather and permits allow.